manisha-v/Face-Recognition-Based-Employee-Attendance-Logger/README.md

  - [Flask](https://github.com/davisking/dlib) - Python framework for web development
  - SQLite database

 Note: Python version 3.8.13 was used for this project.
-And the dlib package required for installation of face_recognition api is also uploaded.

 ## How to run?